ramirezcgn/tp-dacs-2022-fe/README.md

 - `test:watch`: runs jest in watch mode
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: creates the build version of storybook

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## React Avançado

-This boilerplate has been created to be used in a course called [React Avançado](https://reactavancado.com.br/).